samsond/samsond.github.io/_posts/2025-12-19-rolling-updates-math-not-magic.md

 ## Executive Summary

-Your rollout strategy is a pair of guardrails: how many Pods may disappear, and how many extra you're allowed to temporarily pay for.
+`maxUnavailable` and `maxSurge` are two fields in your Kubernetes Deployment spec that control the pace of rolling updates.
+They define your rollout strategy: how many Pods can disappear at once, and how many extra Pods you're willing to pay for temporarily.

-Those guardrails are `maxUnavailable` and `maxSurge`—two fields in your Kubernetes Deployment spec that control the pace of rolling updates.
-Yet they're often left at defaults, adjusted without understanding, or misinterpreted as "percentages only" when they actually work with both percentages *and* absolute pod counts.
+These fields are often left at defaults or adjusted without understanding.
+Most teams treat them as "percentages only," missing that they work with both percentages *and* absolute pod counts.
+Worse, different rounding rules apply to each field—asymmetry that surprises teams with small replica counts.

-In this post, we'll:
+In this post:

 - Define both constraints relative to `spec.replicas`
-- Show how percentages become pod counts
+- Show how percentages become pod counts and why rounding matters
-- Walk through 4 replica examples, including rounding surprises
+- Walk through 4 replica examples with rounding outcomes
 - Connect the math to real-world capacity and risk decisions

-By the end, you'll stop treating these fields as magic numbers and start using them as intentional deployment contracts.
+After reading, you'll understand the math behind your rollout strategy and make intentional deployment decisions.

 ---

 ## Constraint 1: maxUnavailable

-**Definition:** The maximum number of Pods allowed to be unavailable at any point during a rolling update.
-A Pod is "unavailable" if it is not counted as Available in availableReplicas—that is, not Ready, or Ready but not yet past minReadySeconds (if set).
-Pods being terminated are unavailable once they stop being Ready/Available.
+**Definition:** The maximum number of Pods allowed to be unavailable during a rolling update.
+A Pod is unavailable if not counted as Available in `availableReplicas`—meaning not yet Ready, or Ready but not yet past `minReadySeconds`.

-If `spec.replicas = 10` and `maxUnavailable = 2`, then at least 8 Pods must be available (10 - 2 = 8).
-If you use a percentage like `25%`, Kubernetes calculates it with floor rounding.
+If `spec.replicas = 10` and `maxUnavailable = 2`, at least 8 Pods must remain available.
+With a percentage like `25%`, Kubernetes calculates using floor rounding (toward fewer unavailable Pods).

-Note: Available means Ready, and if minReadySeconds is set, Ready for at least that many seconds before counting toward availableReplicas.

-`maxUnavailable` is about risk: higher values mean faster rollout but temporary capacity loss; lower values mean slower rollout but stricter availability guarantees.
+**Why it matters:** `maxUnavailable` controls availability risk.
+Higher values speed rollout but reduce available capacity during deployment; lower values maintain availability but slow rollout.

 ---

 ## Constraint 2: maxSurge

-**Definition:** The maximum number of *extra* Pods (beyond `spec.replicas`) that can exist simultaneously during the rollout.
+**Definition:** The maximum number of *extra* Pods (beyond `spec.replicas`) allowed simultaneously during the rollout.

-If `spec.replicas = 10` and `maxSurge = 3`, then up to 13 Pods can run at the same time (10 + 3), giving Kubernetes time to verify new Pods are healthy before removing old ones.
+If `spec.replicas = 10` and `maxSurge = 3`, up to 13 Pods run concurrently.
+New Pods start before old ones terminate, allowing Kubernetes to verify health before removal.

-`maxSurge` is about cost: higher values mean faster rollout but more CPU/memory consumed; lower values mean tighter resource use but slower rollout.
+**Why it matters:** `maxSurge` controls cost and speed.
+Higher values enable faster rollout and easier health verification but require more CPU/memory; lower values reduce resource spikes but slow deployment.

 ---

-## Percent Becomes Pods
+## Percent Becomes Pods: Asymmetric Rounding

-This is where asymmetric rounding creates surprises.

-Kubernetes uses different rounding for each field:
+Kubernetes applies different rounding rules to each field:

-- **`maxUnavailable`** (percentage) → **round down** (via `math.Floor`)
+- **`maxUnavailable`** (percentage) → **floor** (round down)
-- **`maxSurge`** (percentage) → **round up** (via `math.Ceil`)
+- **`maxSurge`** (percentage) → **ceiling** (round up)

-When you write `maxUnavailable: 25%` with 10 replicas:
+With `maxUnavailable: 25%` and 10 replicas:
 ```
 Unavailable Pods = floor(10 × 0.25) = 2
 ```

-But when you write `maxSurge: 25%` with 10 replicas:
+With `maxSurge: 25%` and 10 replicas:
 ```
 Surge Pods = ceiling(10 × 0.25) = 3
 ```

-This asymmetry is intentional: maxSurge errs on the side of faster rollout (more surge allowed), while maxUnavailable errs on the side of safety (fewer pods unavailable).
-Let's see why this matters:
+This asymmetry is intentional. `maxUnavailable` floors to prioritize safety; `maxSurge` ceilings to prioritize faster verification.
+The impact becomes visible with small replica counts:

-### Example 1: 10 Replicas (The Easy Case)
+### Example 1: 10 Replicas

 ```
 replicas:        10